jiribrejcha/wifi-vendor-lookup/README.md

 4. Either connect to a Wi-Fi network and we will automatically detect the BSSID you are connected to and find the vendor for you.
 5. Alternatively, enter the OUI or the whole BSSID manually.
 Try this for example: ```00:01:42```

-# Format
+# Dabatase format
-CSV with 3 columns with larger vendors towards the top of the list
+This Shortcut is using our own Wi-Fi-centric databse of OUIs and vendors.
+It is compiled from Wireshark's sources (mainly IEEE) with some additional Wi-Fi entries from Wi-Fi vendors' documentation.
+The database itself is a flat CSV file with 3 columns - OUI, Vendor name, Source.
+With larger Wi-Fi vendors towards the top of the list to optimise lookup time.

 # Source - the third column